deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

   overhead is factored in and probably masks a significant portion of Redis performance.

-We did make sure that the time spent n the driver is identical for each scenario and for each type of data structure, so that any difference can still be compared.
+We did make sure that the time spent in the driver is identical for each scenario and for each type of data structure, so that any difference can still be compared.

 - Flat keys, as expected, provide consistent hit throughput.
 - `SET` throughput provides consistent performance, and is 5% slower than flat